McCormick9/lbry.com/content/faq/how-to-publish.md

 ## How do I delete my content and reclaim my deposit?

-1. Click on the channel /astronaut logo on the upper right corner and select Uploads
+1. Click on the channel /astronaut logo on the upper right corner and select `Uploads`.

 2. This should display all uploads.
-Click on the content you want to remove from Odysee
+Click on the content you want to remove from LBRY.

 3. Click on the `Delete` icon.
 ![delete content](https://spee.ch/b/5eb8de5a8ce56488.png)